VakhoKontridze/VComponents/README.md

 ## Compatibility

-Versions with different majors are not compatible.
+Package provides some `macOS`, and minimal `tvOS` and `watchOS` support.

-Package provides minimal `macOS`, `tvOS`, and `watchOS` support.
+Versions with different majors are not directly compatible.
+When a new major is released, deprecated symbols are removed.

 | Ver | Release Date | SDK                                                    | VCore         | Comment                                    |
 | :-- | :--          | :--                                                    | :--           | :--                                        |